Rafoshi/Rafoshi/README.md

 ## I'm currently studying on technical course of systems development

--   📚 I’m currently learning the fundamentals and focus on front-end
+-   📚 I’m learning the fundamentals and focus on front-end

 ### Connect with me & other projects on: